Last Updated on : 2022-02-17 05:43:44download

 /**

-* The callback of device updates.
+* The callback for device updates.

-* `devId`: the device ID.
+* devId The device ID.

 */